Warning: This is going to be a craft post, likely boring for non-screenwriting nerds.

 Mr. Lavandier points out that once the audience picks up on the characters need– it elicits a question in our minds.
 Will the character learn what we already know in order to emotionally grow?
 He notes that this is, in fact a situation of dramatic irony.

 Once you read it, it seems obvious, I guess.
-But it gave me a start because I’ve never thought about character change in those terms before.
+But it gave me a start because I’ve never thought about character change in those specific named terms before.
 The audience knows and is waiting for the character to catch up, for her unconscious to become conscious.

 In life we do the same thing, kind of, but it’s less satisfying.
 We have friends or relatives with issues that seem obvious to us, but which said person cannot see, and we talk with or other friends or family members, about how it would be better if they could see.
 In life though, person generally don’t change that much, so after awhile, there’s not so much suspense.
 I suspect there are probably people waiting in vain for me to make certain discoveries in my life.
 They should probably go to the movies, which will be more satisfying, because in constructed fictional narratives, people change.